Microsoft Sales Meet Estimates; Cloud Concerns Hit Shares

 To contact the reporter on this story: Dina Bass in Seattle at dbass2@bloomberg.net

-To contact the editors responsible for this story: Jillian Ward at jward56@bloomberg.net, Dan Reichl
+To contact the editors responsible for this story: Jillian Ward at jward56@bloomberg.net, Andrew Pollack

 For more articles like this, please visit us at bloomberg.com